We hosted our first conference titled ‘Mainstreaming Queerness: The New Queer Vanguard’ which took place online on 10-11th of June, 2021.

 Friday 11th June 2021

-This panel explores what queer sex is, looks like, feels like and how we can use queer thinking to redefine how we view and understand sex.
+This panel explored what queer sex is, looks like, feels like and how we can use queer thinking to redefine how we view and understand sex.

 - Alexandra Carina Grolimund: Bridging the consent narrative towards sex-positivity: BDSM as transgressive queer practice